 In the ancient world, obsidian was used to make some of the most beautiful and durable tools and weapons ever created.
 Today, obsidian is still used in various ways, from making jewelry to creating cutting tools.
 While its value isn’t relatively as high as it once was, obsidian is still a highly sought-after material.
 So, how much is obsidian worth?
 Prices for obsidian can vary depending on the quality of the stone and the size of the piece.
-Rough, unworked obsidian typically sells for $1-$2 per pound.
+Rough, unworked obsidian typically sells for $1.5 -$2 per piece.

 This guide will talk more about what obsidian is and how much it is worth.
 If you’re ready, let’s find out more.

 How Much is Obsidian Worth?

 Because of obsidian’s plentiful nature, this rock isn’t that expensive.
 There are some exceptions to that because this gemstone is rarer than others.
 The following provides pricing information on the different types of obsidian:

 - Gold sheen obsidian sells for $10 to $20

 - Black obsidian sells for $25 to $30 for pure black stone

 - Mahogany obsidian sells for $3 to $9